ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 Run `bundle install` to install your gems.

-[The active_model_serializers gem](https://github.com/rails-api/active_model_serializers) encapsulates the JSON serialization of objects.
-Objects that respond to read_attribute_for_serialization (including ActiveModel and ActiveRecord objects) are supported.
+[The active_model_serializers gem](https://github.com/rails-api/active_model_serializers) encapsulates the JSON serialization of ActiveRecord objects.
 A serializer will automatically be created when we use the Rails generator to generate the comment resource.

-[The ffaker gem](https://github.com/EmmanuelOga/ffaker) will be used to create some sample data for our application.
+[The ffaker gem](https://github.com/EmmanuelOga/ffaker) will be used to create sample data for our application.

 Next, we need to create our resource: